 Types of Endovenous Ablation:

-EVLT, is a safe, reliable, and minimally invasive procedure that treats varicose veins.
-The procedure eliminates the need for venous surgery and is a much safer, more convenient alternative.
+The procedure eliminates the need for venous surgery and is a safer, more convenient alternative.
 Your recovery period will be quick, and you should be able to continue with your daily activities immediately.

-EVLT is a relatively simple procedure.
-A small fiber will be inserted into the varicose vein to shine infrared light onto the inside walls of the blood vessel.
+A small fiber is inserted into the varicose vein to shine infrared light onto the inside walls of the blood vessel.
 The unhealthy vein will contract and eventually close.
 As the vein seals shut, blood is redirected to nearby functioning blood vessels.
 Eventually, the sealed vein will dissolve and be absorbed into the body.
 The precise laser technology allows for targeted treatment and minimal pain.
 The procedure takes a maximum of two hours, and you will be awake the whole time.

 EVLT is a safe, reliable alternative to more invasive surgical procedures.
 The healing process takes 2-3 weeks, during which you will be able to walk normally.
 Located in the Kansas City area, we will help you decide on the best treatment and recovery plan for your situation.

-This procedure is also known as radiofrequency ablation.
-This treatment uses RF energy to heat instead of the laser energy, which is administered in a similar fashion through a narrow catheter in 20 second increments until the entire vein is treated.
+This procedure uses RF energy to heat the blood vessel instead of using laser energy, which is administered in a similar fashion through a narrow catheter in 20 second increments until the entire vein is treated.

-The laser or RF energy heats the wall of the affected vein, causing it to seal shut.
+The radio frequency energy heats the wall of the affected vein, causing it to seal shut.
 Blood is rerouted through healthy veins nearby, while the treated vein is gradually eliminated through the body’s natural mechanisms.
 You should notice improvement in your symptoms immediately after the procedure with little downtime.
 Your leg will be bandaged for 2 days.

-In order to maximize treatment success of your endovenous ablation treatment, please follow these steps in preparation for your procedure.
-Please take the time to talk with Dr. Darling and his staff about the procedure and the pre-op and post-op instructions.
+In order to maximize the success of your endovenous ablation procedure, please follow these steps in preparation for your procedure.
+Please take the time to talk with Dr. Darling about the procedure and the pre-op and post-op instructions.
 Please ask us if you have any questions regarding how to wear compression stockings.
 Report all medications you are currently taking to Dr. Darling and his staff including blood thinning medications.
 Dr. Darling will give specific advice regarding these medications.

-Drink plenty of fluids the day before your procedure and after your procedure.
-Take a shower the morning of your procedure, avoiding to applying moisturizer or lotion to the leg.
+Drink plenty of fluids the day before and the day after your procedure.
+Take a shower the morning of your procedure and avoid using moisturizer or lotion on your legs.
 Bring you prescribed compression stockings with you.
-Wear loose, comfortable clothing to your appointment: leave jewelry and other valuables at home.
+Wear loose, comfortable clothing to your appointment.
+Leave jewelry and other valuables at home.
 Plan to have someone drive you home after your procedure.